 The Unified Development Code (UDC) was approved and adopted by the City of Chesterfield City Council in June of 2014.
-The purpose of this petition is to discuss and potentially revise these regulations where they pertain to window signs in Article 4, Section 405.04.050 Sign Requirements and the associated definition of a window sign in Article 10, Section 405.10.040 Signage Terms.
+The purpose of the UDC is to promote public health, safety and general welfare, while recognizing the rights of real property owners and providing administrative procedures and development standards.
+The purpose of this petition is to discuss the potential revision to the regulations of the UDC pertaining to signs; in Article 4, Section 405.04.050 Sign Requirements and Article 10, Section 405.10.040 Signage Terms.